jle-quel/Emil-Wallner-LinkedIn-Resume/README.md

 Aged 25, I am living in Paris.

-Freshly graduated as 42 Senior, I am currently looking for an internship in early 2020.

 You can contact me at `jle-quel@student.42.us.org`

-**Looking for an internship at the end of 2019.**
+**Freshly graduated as 42 Senior, I am currently looking for an internship in early 2020.**

 ## Experience